 Due to the drought and low rainfall, it is difficult to access water in most of the dams with the exception of the Retention Dam.
 Access to the water's edge is hazardous.
-If rain occurs during April and it is safe, samples will be collected.
+If rain occurs during future months samples will be taken, if possible.